 Check out the map for details on the 8th grade graduation parade route.
 The parade will begin immediately following graduation on June 10 (around 7pm).

-almost 3 years ago, Tiffani Lindsey
+over 3 years ago, Tiffani Lindsey

 June 10 Parade Route Map